Repair the Hot Spots in Your House for Improved Comfort

 Having hot spots in a home is a common occurrence.
-You may have an upstairs room that is consistently a lot warmer than the rest of the house, for instance.
-These are the reasons hot spots occur and how you can fix them.
+You may have an upstairs room that is consistently warmer than the rest of the house, for instance.
+The following are reasons hot spots can occur and how they can be fixed.

 Exterior Air Leaks